 We use our phones to numb out.
 That dopamine fix is mighty good after all, but it’s so short-lived that we find ourselves constantly online.
 I do it too and I am slowly finding a balance that works for me.
 I haven’t quite got it yet so please don’t think I’m judging any of these addictive or self-validation behaviours.
 I can’t, I couldn’t possibly, I have my own online/offline balance not quite to my liking yet, but what I can say is I’m very aware of it and I’m working really hard to find a balance that feels good for me and already my progress feels great and very self-loving.

 It’s the place where I get to hold #SelfLoveTember and teach the power of self-love and I’m forever grateful for that.
-It’s the place I created the Choose To Rise Facebook group and I’m so proud of this community.
+It’s the place I created the Choose To Rise Facebook group and I’m so proud of this community (updated, I moved on, things divinely evolved, it felt good, the new Self-Love & Fully Expressed group is here).
 I love it and couldn’t do what I do without it.
 The online world can be a beautiful place, but only when we get the balance right.

 It really is all about balance and balance is individual.
 For me, that balance is I get to enjoy it every day but I have to have an intention, which is usually checking the #SelfLoveTember hashtag or sharing something in the group.
 Mindlessly scrolling Instagram doesn’t feel good to me and it’s a waste of my time and life.
 I could be doing so many more fun things or just relaxing.
 Relaxing is underrated but so powerful for our creativity and happiness.
 I put my phone away when I’m with people I love and if it takes a little longer for me to reply to a message then that’s cool too.
 That’s my balance.

 If someone we love is talking to us and we are scrolling our Facebook, we missed a moment that matters.
-At that moment, we say to them without saying it, my phone is more important than you.
+At that moment, we say to them without saying it, my phone is more important than you (Simon Sinek quote).
 That pains me to say because I have done it and still catch myself doing it.
+Ugh.
+Addiction.

-Have a wonderful day, love yourself and use social media because it feels good, not as a way to numb out or to combat boredom.
+Have a wonderful day, love yourself and use social media because it feels good, not as a way to numb ou, fear of missing out or to combat boredom.
 You deserve so much more than to lose your power to your phone.
-Loving yourself means to create a life you love too and you can only create a good life by being there for it.
+Loving yourself means creating a life you love too and you can only create a good life by being there for it.
 Don’t lose it to your phone.
 More and more people are depressed due to our relationship with technology, don’t be one of them.